I arrived to New Orleans just before carnival, the celebrations of their famous Mardi Gras festival had already started.

 Strolling around I was able to admire the famous Southern “shot gun houses”.
 They are long, you go from one room into the other, without corridor.
 From the front door you can shoot a can in the garden (they tell the story with a chicken, but I’d rather let it live peacefully).

 At two o’clock I did a tour which took me to Treme, the creole neighbourhood where I could see many shot gun houses.
-It’s one of the oldest neighbourhoods of the city & where the first free coloured people settled, becoming the first Afroamerican neighbourhood of the country.
+It’s one of the oldest neighbourhoods of the city and where the first free coloured people settled, becoming the first Afroamerican neighbourhood of the country.

 Near there is Seventh Ward, full of beautiful creole mansions.